teaforthecat/bones-http/README.md

 Let's say we have a function that gets data from a database.
 We'll connect this function to the web by creating a query handler.
 This is a function that takes three arguments, similar to the command handler.
-The first parameter will be the parsed query string from the web request, conformed to a schema.
+The first parameter will be the parsed query string from the web request, conformed to a spec.
 The second is the auth-info, and the third is the whole request.

 ```clojure